Your preferences have been updated.

 *The airport tax (Passenger Facility Charge, or PFC) is $37.50 for flights to the U.S. and $34.25 for all non-U.S. flights, and the transfer charge is $3.
 For North American flights and most Latin American flights, the PFC is included in the airline ticket.
 Local airlines charge at the counter at the airport.

 Getting to the One happy island is very simple.
-With so many direct flights to Aruba, the chances are you will find some flights to Aruba departing from a city near you.
-It’s as simple as purchasing your plane tickets to Aruba, packing a bag and taking off!
+With so many flights to Aruba, the chances are you will find a flight departing from a city near you.
+It’s as simple as purchasing your plane ticket, packing a bag and taking off!
 Keep an eye on airline websites in order to get some of the cheapest flights to Aruba.